-Sunshine illuminates Colleen McKerley as she stands in Light of Life Rescue Mission’s soon-to-open facility on the North Side.
+Sunshine illuminates Colleen McKerley as she stands in Light of Life Rescue Mission’s new North Side facility, which opens for meal ministry Feb.
+3.

 As development manager for the organization, she has watched 234 Voeghtly Street morph from a vacant lot in the shadow of the Veterans Bridge to a spacious, three-story facility that is inviting.

 “We want people to have hope when they walk in here,” she says.
 “We want them to see that they are worthy.
 Building relationships is the biggest thing we do.”